Business Hours in China

 Airports and coach stations are open from the first flight and bus to the last ones, but some service counters inside them may be closed earlier, at 21:00 or 22:00.
 Railway stations are open round the clock as trains run all day, but service counters like left luggage are closed at 20:00 – 23:00.
 Most bus stations or public bus in cities stop service at 21:00 – 23:00, but large cities like Beijing, Shanghai, and Guangzhou has overnight buses.
 Taxies are available 24 hours, but it is hard to take one at peak hours (07:00 – 09:00 and 17:00 – 19:00) and shift changing hours (around 18:00 in Beijing, 17:30 – 19:30 in Guangzhou, and 15:00 – 16:30 in Xian).

-Besides the regular days off (Saturday and Sunday), Chinese people also enjoy the holidays of Spring Festival, Qing Ming Festival, May Day, Dragon Boat Day, Mid-Autumn Day, National Day, and New Year's Day.
-Take the Spring Festival for an example.
+Besides the regular days off (Saturday and Sunday), Chinese people also enjoy the holidays of Chinese New Year (Spring Festival), Qingming Festival, May Day, Dragon Boat Day, Mid-Autumn Day, National Day, and New Year's Day.
+Take the Chinese New Year for an example.
 According to the state regulations, Chinese people can take three days off, including the December 30th, January 1st and January 2nd of the Chinese lunar calendar.
 So, during this time, most sectors are closed.
 Only some service sectors, like banks, post offices, tourist companies and railway stations, are open.